-Announcements for the departmental awards are sent via email through the student listservs.
+Announcements for the departmental awards are sent via email through the student listservs, usually in spring.

 Ann & Edward Page-El Scholarship Award

 The purpose of the Ann & Edward Page-E1 Scholarship is to support educational opportunities for graduate students interested in social or medical aspects of neurological disabilities.